 Brown gave UNC a battle from the beginning, edging the Tarheels with a 13-11 lead heading into the first media timeout.
-In a back and forth half, neither team held more than a three point lead until the Bears surged on a 13-2 run.
-Guard Paxson Wojcik ’23.5 tallied four points in the scoring run and finished the game with 14 points of his own.
+After a dynamic half where no more than three points separated the Bears and Tarheels, Bruno eventually clinched a 13-2 run and secured a comfortable lead.
+Notably, Guard Paxson Wojcik ’23.5 scored four of these points, rounding out the game with a total of 14 points of his own.

 Brown ran up the score 43-36, their highest lead of the game, with three minutes remaining in the half.
 UNC regained momentum behind sharp shooter RJ Davis’s two three pointers that cut the Bears lead to 50-47 heading into the second half.
-Davis led all scorers with 26 points on the night, shooting six of nine from deep.
+Davis scored the most of all players during the game with 26 points and 6/9 from deep.

 The Bears still held onto a three point lead at the under-16 media timeout.
 They pushed the lead to 68-62 behind contributions from Perry Cowan ’23, Owusu-Anane, and Wojkic.
 This would be their last lead of the game after the Tarheels responded out of the timeout.
-A 9-4 run gave UNC a 75-74 lead at the under-eight media timeout.
+UNC took the lead with a 9-4 run that left them 75-74 by the under-eight media timeout.

 With 3:11 remaining, UNC clung to an 83-79 lead.
 Kino Lilly Jr. ’25 made it a three point game with a shot behind the arc, but it was not enough to answer Davis as he added his sixth three-pointer of the night with 42 seconds to play, pushing UNC’s lead back to six.
 Tar Heels came out of the game with a 94-87 victory.